 It also goes without saying, but, other streaming services have the same bandwidth requirements as Sling TV.
-If your internet connection is questionable, Sling TV does offer a seven-day free trial for all new users.
+If your internet connection is questionable, Sling TV does offer a three-day free trial for all new users.

 If you are streaming from a device with limited data such as satellite internet or your cell phone, you can also adjust the bandwidth controls within the Sling TV app.
 Lower bandwidth will result in a grainier picture, but, it can prevent lagging and data overages.

 Here are a few reasons why Sling TV is a good option and definitely worth the$40 (or more) per month.

 Sling TV pioneered the live TV streaming movement in 2015 because of the “a la carte pricing” that essentially allows you to only pay for the channels you truly watch, not for all the other 100 channels you gloss over when browsing TV guide listings.

 While you still have to choose a bundle that will include several channels you will most likely never watch, the Sling Orange and Sling Blue packages have the most popular channels and are bound to have most channel you watch on a regular basis.

 For $40 a month, you can still easily afford an additional add-on pack and still pay a third of the average cable bill.
 If you currently pay more than $100 a month for cable, your monthly bill with Sling should easily be less than $50.